Kris Kristofferson – Best of All Possible Worlds

 This combination of thoughtful lyrics and evocative melodies is a hallmark of Kristofferson’s style, establishing him as not just a performer but a storyteller who invites listeners into the depths of his contemplations.

-READ MORE Kris Kristofferson - Sugar Man
+READ MORE Kris Kristofferson - The Circle

 A Reflection of Life’s Dichotomy